Biology

 GPA units: 0.5

 An introduction to genetics that explores the molecular and cellular basis of heredity and physical traits.
 Topics include the central dogma, cell division, Mendelian inheritance, genetic analysis, chromosome structure and replication, gene expression, molecular biology techniques, genetic linkage, disease gene identification, and population genetics.
 Genomic approaches are interwoven throughout.
-The accompanying lab emphasizes model organism and human genetics and involves both genetic screens and molecular techniques.
-Molecular and cellular biology.
+An optional lab may be taken concurrently but is not required.
+Biology Major distribution area: Molecular and cellular biology.

 Prerequisite: BIOL 161 and BIOL 162 or BIOL 161 and permission of the instructor.
 Students who have taken BIOL 262 may not enroll in BIOL 261.